Posts Tagged ‘Experimental Gameplay Project’

 Well, it is more a prototype than a game, but I will call it “game” anyway, simply because it sounds better this way. :)

 Anyway, in the game you will be tested if you are good enough for The Job.
+It is sort of an art game, and it isn’t really good.
 To say anything more would be a spoiler, only so much: Yes, this game has an end.

 Fun facts about the game:

 • Due to time constraints, I changed the concept at least 3 times.
-(Which might be the reason why it’s hard to solve.)
+(Which might be the reason why it’s hard to solve.
+Or why it isn’t any fun.
+Like, at all.)

 • Since this is my first plattformer, I learnt much stuff about how they are developed.
 Or rather, how they aren’t.
 And when I think about it, it doesn’t really have any platforms, although the engine would allow it.
 Hu.